sted/smoothdb/README.md

 A simple interface for the basic administration commands.

-It allows to configure databases, tables, colums, roles, etc., must be esplicitly enabled and for now needs the configuration of the anonymous role to work.
+It allows to configure databases, tables, colums, roles, etc., must be explicitly enabled and for now needs the configuration of the anonymous role to work.

 These are the required configurations: